rollmelette/rollmelette/README.md

 The recommended way of using Rollmelette is starting from the [project template][template].
 Creating a new repository from the template and starting your own project is possible on the template GitHub page.
 (Click the "Use this template" button.)
-The template contains the skeleton of a Rollmelette application and the build files to run this application with [sunodo][sunodo].
+The template contains the skeleton of a Rollmelette application and the build files to run this application with [cartesi][cartesi].

 ### Pre-requisites